 I know him from Beetlejuice, and an episode of The Fresh Prince of Bel-Air, and a small role in Heathers.
 And he did voice work in The Nightmare Before Christmas, and Teen Titans, etc.

 First and foremost, he is Kirk, from Star Trek.
-I also enjoyed his work on Boston Legal.
-And Invasion Iowa was certainly... interesting.
-And there were a couple eps of The Twilight Zone, including "Nightmare at 20,000 Feet," which is one of the more memorable episodes of the entire series.
-And he played Juliet's dad in a couple episodes of Psych.
+There's also Boston Legal; and Invasion Iowa; and a couple eps of The Twilight Zone (including "Nightmare at 20,000 Feet," which is one of the more memorable episodes of the entire series); and he played Juliet's dad in a couple episodes of Psych.
+Also voice work in an ep of My Little Pony: Friendship Is Magic.
 Oh, and of course he's done plenty of commercials (most notably for Priceline).
 And there's his (in)famous rendition of "Rocket Man," which is truly incredible.
 And I also enjoyed his rendition of "Common People."
 Anyway, no doubt I've seen him in other stuff, I dunno...

 A couple eps of Firefly, several eps of the reimagined Battlestar Galactica, a few eps of Dollhouse, a few eps of Warehouse 13, a bunch of episodes of Supernatural, possibly some other stuff, I don't really remember.